platformio/platformio-docs/integration/ci/travis.rst

 PlatformIO allows one to configure multiple build environments for the single source code using :ref:`projectconf`.

-Instead of ``--board`` option, please use :option:`platformio ci --project-conf`
+Instead of ``--board`` option, please use :option:`pio ci --project-conf`

 .. code-block:: yaml

     script:
-        - platformio ci --project-conf=/path/to/platoformio.ini
+        - pio ci --project-conf=/path/to/platoformio.ini

 Unit Testing
 ------------